BitcoinDesign/Guide/guide/contribute/formatting.md

 ### Alert

-For highlighting moments when we think there is a particular approach or solution that the reader should strongly avoid.
+For highlighting moments when we think there is something to strongly avoid.

 {% raw %}
 ```liquid